scateu/pybombs-mirror/README.md

 ./50-deploy.sh
 ```

-Recipes repos that you'd like to mirror are placed in `recipe-repos.urls`.
+ - `recipe-repos.urls`: Recipes repos to be fetched.

-You can add ignored urls into `ignore.urls`.
+ - *optional* `ignore.urls`: defines urls that will be ignored.
+Users of these URLs will be passed through upstream.

-And you can define custom upstreams according to your network condition into `pre-replace-upstream.urls` to gain better speed.
+ - *optional* `pre-replace-upstream.urls` defines custom upstreams replacement. according to your network condition into to gain better speed.

 ## As Mirror User